Farzad-R/Advanced-QA-and-RAG-Series/README.md

   ├── explore             <- Contains my exploration notebooks and the teaching material for YouTube videos.
   ├── data                <- Contains the sample data for the project.
   ├── src                 <- Contains the source code(s) for executing the project.
-  |   └── utils           <- Contains all the necesssary project's modules.
+  |   └── utils           <- Contains all the necessary project modules.
   └── images              <- Contains all the images used in the user interface and the README file.
 ```
 NOTE: This is the general structure of the projects, however there might be small changes duo to the specific needs of each project.